JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 * Most counties have no obvious redactions
 * Boulder appears to be the only county that includes the redacted ballot counts in the export file.
 Adding them in made Boulder County go from 66393 to 251 missing votes (2646 to 25 missing cards).
-* Except for Boulder I am ignoring redactions for now
+* Except for Boulder, ignore redactions for now.

 ## auditcenter